ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    All the access tokens belonging to the same token series are associated with the same identifier, which does not change throughout the series lifetime.
 A token series ends when the latest issued access token in the series becomes invalid (e.g., when it expires or gets revoked).

    AS assigns the identifier to a token series when issuing the first access token of that series.
-When assigning the identifier, AS MUST ensure that it was not used in a previous series of access tokens, i.e. avoiding the case of two access tokens having the following properties:
+When assigning the identifier, AS MUST ensure that it was not used in a previous series of access tokens, i.e., avoiding the case of two access tokens having the following properties:

    * i)  issued for the same RS; and
    * ii) bound to the same authentication credential AUTH\_CRED\_C of the requesting client  (irrespectively of how the AUTH\_CRED\_C is identified in the access tokens).